-When I read Sonia Day’s article in the Toronto Star, earlier this summer, of an international competition being held at the Montreal Botanical Garden, I was consumed with intrigue.
-Competitors from around the world had created giant living “sculptures” using plants as their medium, and the theme for this year’s competition was Land of Hope.
+When I read Sonia Day’s article in the Toronto Star, this past summer, of an international competition being held at the Montreal Botanical Garden, I was consumed with intrigue.
+Competitors from around the world had created giant living “sculptures” using plants as their medium, and the theme for 2013′s competition was Land of Hope.
 Bob, and I just had to go and check it out.

 The Montreal Botanical Garden makes up part of what is known as the Montreal Space for Life, which also includes a biodome, insectarium and planetarium.
 There was no missing the entrance to the Botanical Garden, or Jardin Botanique, because a gigantic watering can sits amongst the rows of flowers and hints at the wonders to be discovered within.